cardstack/cardstack/README.md

 | indexer                   | Indexes content from some arbitrary external data source into CardStack Hub's fast cache.
 Examples: @cardstack/git, @cardstack/postgresql, @cardstack/drupal |
 | messenger                 | Implements a way to send messages out to some arbitrary data sink.
 Example: @cardstack/email |
 | middleware                | Allows a plugin to install arbitrary server-side middleware.
 This is a fairly low-level feature -- often you can implement more specific feature types instead, relying on standard middleware like @cardstack/jsonapi.
 Examples: @cardstack/jsonapi, @cardstack/authentication |
 | searcher                  | Provides deep searches in some data source (as opposed to an indexer, which pre-indexes external data sources for fast local searches).
-An example is the @cardstack/elasticsearch searcher, which is the default searcher used interally by CardStack Hub.
+An example is the @cardstack/elasticsearch searcher, which is the default searcher used internally by CardStack Hub.
 | writers                   | Writes content back out to some arbitrary external data source.
 Works in tandem with an indexer or searcher to provide full round-trip integration.
 Examples: @cardstack/git, @cardstack/postgresql. |